hmr9162-droid/MIAP-ZIM-Project/docs/Basic_Command_Line_Processing_for_Zim.md

 # ZIM SUM

 ## 🥡 A Wholesome Guidebook
-.ZIM files archive simple html websites (often from Wikipedia) and preserve them for use with Kiwix, or another .ZIM reader, which allows webpage navigation *without being connected internet.* This guide aims to simplify existing resources and make them accessible...independent of previous digital archiving experience.
+.ZIM files archive simple html websites (often from Wikipedia) and preserve them for use with Kiwix, or another .ZIM reader, which allows webpage navigation *without being connected internet.* This guide aims to simplify existing resources and make them accessible independent of experience level.

 | 🔗 | 📚
 |:--------------:|:----------------------------------------------------------:|